Subspace Optimization for Large Language Models with Convergence Guarantees: Conditions for GaLore to converge

 \textbf{GaLore provably converges with large-batch stochastic gradients.} Inspired by the insight presented in Sec.~\ref{sec:non-convergence}, GaLore converges in cases where the true gradient dominates the gradient noise.
 This convergence can be ensured by reducing the gradient noise through an increased batch size, particularly as the algorithm approaches a local minimum.
 Specifically, we replace the stochastic gradient $\mG_{\ell}^{(t)}=\nabla_{\ell}F(\vx^{(t)};\xi^{(t)})$ with large-batch gradient $\mG_{\ell}^{(t)}=\frac{1}{\gB}\sum_{b=1}^{\gB}\nabla_{\ell}F(\vx^{(t)};\xi^{(t,b)})$, which reduces the variance of gradient noise by $\gB$ times.
-The GaLore algorithm with large-batch stochastic gradients is presented in Alg.~\ref{alg:main} (or Alg.~\ref{alg:lba} in Appendix \ref{app:lba}), where the large-batch stochastic gradient oracle is highlighted with the label (large-batch).
+The GaLore algorithm with large-batch stochastic gradients is presented in Alg.~\ref{alg:main} (or Alg.~\ref{alg:lba} in Appendix \ref{app:lba}), where the large-batch stochastic gradient oracle is highlighted with the label (l.b.).
 It is worth noting that the non-convergence of GaLore primarily stems from the erroneous subspace dominated by gradient noise.
 Therefore, we compute a large-batch gradient only for the SVD step while maintaining a smaller batch size for other computations, see Alg.~\ref{alg:main}.
-As the batch size \(\gB\) increases with iteration \(T\), GaLore provably converge to the stationary solution, as established in the following theorem: \begin{theorem}[Convergence rate of large-batch GaLore] Under Assumptions \ref{asp:lb}-\ref{asp:sg}, if $T\ge2+128/(3\underline{\delta})+(128\sigma)^2/(9\sqrt{\underline{\delta}}L\Delta)$ and we choose $\tau=\left\lceil64/(3\underline{\delta}\beta_1)\right\rceil$, $\gB=\left\lceil1/(\underline{\delta}\beta_1)\right\rceil$,
+As the batch size \(\gB\) increases with iteration \(T\), GaLore provably converge to stationary solutions, as established in the following theorem: